kwaimind/tinyplural/README.md

 It's fully written in TypeScript, with a test-suite to go with it.

-We hope you'll get involved!
+Want to get involved!
 Read our [Contributors' Guide](./CONTRIBUTING.md) for details.

+Found a bug or a rule that doesn't work?
+Open a [bug report ticket](https://github.com/kwaimind/makeSuffix/issues/new/choose).

+Got a feature to add?
+Fork the repo, add your changes, and make a pull request.

 ### Info

-Say you need to present a promocode that ends in 0,1,2,... days.
+Say you need to present a promocode that ends in a number of days.
 Using makeSuffix, you can just give the singular noun and the value and it will return the correct plural version.

 | Noun  | Plural |
 | ----- | ------ |